 Please read on to discover just how to obtain your CNA certification in this entry-level medical career.

 This special type of certification is available only by way of taking and then successfully passing a CNA exam.
-Said test is typically applied for after someone has completed a state approved CNA training program.
+Said test is typically applied for after someone has completed a state-approved nurse aide training program.

 Usually, a relatively small fee is charged for taking this test.